Master of Arts (M.A.)

 My study incorporated problem-based learning (PBL) into my curriculum to improve my own teaching and to enhance learning and critical thinking in students from a largely minority group.
 My literature review revealed that PBL can be a useful technique to improve critical thinking and problem-solving skills in students, although its benefits have not been completely confirmed.
 To investigate PBL's potential benefits for my own students, I used qualitative methods to collect and analyze data.
 I found that, overall, my students were mixed in their responses to this new teaching method: about half favored PBL and working in small groups, and about half favored lecture and working individually, possibly because neither the students nor I were experienced in the new method.
 My Action Plan is a semester course plan that incorporates and integrates both lecture and PBL in hopes of enhancing student learning.

 Carmon, Karen, "Instruction in a clinical phlebotomy class using a problem-based learning approach" (2009).
-Capstone Projects and Theses.
+Capstone Projects and Master's Theses.
 440.